How To Keep Ticks Away From Your Merrimac Property

 Ever wonder how a tick gets onto your body after you have spent time outdoors?
 It isn’t hard to feel like these pests appear out of thin air.
 Considering that ticks are slow-moving arachnids that cannot jump or fly and that they have no other means of fast travel, the feat of getting onto a moving person seems crazy.
-To help you better understand ticks in our area, here are a few facts about these pests you should know.
+To help you better understand the common ticks in our Merrimac service area, here are a few facts about these pests you should know.

 Ticks Love Blood

 What do you call a bug that loves blood so much that it can eat it for over a week straight?
 A tick.
 If you didn’t know, when a tick starts eating, it takes its time to savor its meal.
 If you ever find one of these pests on your body, it could have been there for a good amount of time.
 Fortunately, most people are taught to check their bodies thoroughly for ticks after spending time outdoors.
 This minimizes feeding time but doesn’t help much to minimize your risk of contracting a dangerous disease.

 Ticks Are Dangerous

 The second a tick bites you, there is a small chance of you contracting a dangerous disease.
 Whether this happens or not depends on a few factors.
 It mostly depends on whether or not the tick that bites you has picked up any sickness vectors from an infected human or animal.
 Diseases like Lyme disease can be picked up from mice or rats or other animals and then be spread to unsuspecting humans.
 Some other diseases you might contract from a tick are Rocky Mountain spotted fever, anaplasmosis, babesiosis, Powassan virus disease, and borrelia mayonii disease.